stepper1029/Reversi/README.md

 passes.
 The Model enforces rules and behavior and then delegates to the board to actually perform actions.
 The model is split into a read-only and mutable interface.
 The read-only interface provides observable methods, while the mutable interface provides the pass() and place() methods to interact with the model.
+The model has the ability to add ModelFeatures listeners to send notifications to the controller when it is a player's turn or when the game is over.

 In the Model, we also have two enums we use throughout our code.
 First is CellDirection which contains the possible directions from which you can make connections between a starting cell and